MagnetarAlex/pandas/doc/source/io.rst

 :func:`~pandas.read_sql_table` will read a database table given the table name and optionally a subset of columns to read.

+Note that pandas infers column dtypes from query outputs, and not by looking up data types in the physical database schema.
+For example, assume ‘userid’ is an integer column in a table.
+Then, intuitively, “select userid …” will return integer-valued series, while “select cast(userid as text) …” will return object-valued (str) series.
+Accordingly, if the query output is empty, then all resulting columns will be returned as object-valued (since they are most general).
+If you foresee that your query will sometimes generate an empty result, you may want to explicitly typecast afterwards to ensure dtype integrity.

 .. note::

     In order to use :func:`~pandas.read_sql_table`, you **must** have the